sonali-khambale/Titanic-Survival-Prediction-/README.md

 # 🚢 Titanic Survival Prediction

-A machine learning project based on the **Kaggle Titanic: Machine Learning from Disaster** competition.
-This project predicts passenger survival using data analysis, feature engineering, and classification models, implemented in a Jupyter Notebook.
+This machine learning project predicts passenger survival using data analysis, feature engineering, and classification models, implemented in a Jupyter Notebook.

 ---